GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/3- Data Engineering/disaster_response_pipeline_project/README.md

 3. Go to http://localhost:3001/

 ### Application
-Here are screenshots of the web application:
+Here are screenshots of the web application:<br/>

+This pictures are from the model with KNN.<br/>

 ![app1](https://user-images.githubusercontent.com/36305738/116004900-1c9c8880-a605-11eb-8980-ffeee403dbd6.png)
 ![app2](https://user-images.githubusercontent.com/36305738/116004921-2f16c200-a605-11eb-8bcb-d9a0c40d031d.png)
 ![app3](https://user-images.githubusercontent.com/36305738/116004937-3ccc4780-a605-11eb-9359-06524155a4be.png)